-Before establishing an FIE, foreign investors must apply for an IRC from the relevant Vietnamese licensing authority with jurisdiction over the investment project.
+Before establishing an FIE, foreign investors must obtain foreign investment approval via an application for an IRC to be issued by the DPI, or if the FIE is located in the IZs, EZs, EPZs, or high-tech zones, to be issued by the Management Authority of the relevant zone.
 Projects with significant environmental or social impact, or in particular sectors, must first secure approval from the National Assembly, Prime Minister, or Provincial People's Committee of Vietnam.